decrippter2/decrippter2_data/README.md

 - (optional) database cross-references to the BGC
 - (optional) the compound name of the mature RiPP product(s)
 - (optional) the RiPP class (controlled vocabulary)

-### Graphical representation

-TBA: A SVG of the JSON Schema

 ## For Contributors